 When children returned to their families for a visit or finished school, they frequently felt alien when with family members because they had been taught that their language, culture and traditions were evil and dirty.
 Many were so traumatized by the punishments received for speaking their home language they could not bring themselves to speak it at home.
 Residential school survivors began teaching their children English so that they would not suffer the same punishments when they were taken off to residential schools.

-At the community level, where contact between Aboriginal and non-Aboriginal peoples is often minimal or marred by distrust and racism, establishing respectful relationships involves learning to be good neighbours.
+At the community level, where contact between Indigenous and non-Indigenous peoples is often minimal or marred by distrust and racism, establishing respectful relationships involves learning to be good neighbours.
 This means being respectful—listening to, and learning from, each other; building understanding; and taking concrete action to improve relationships.
-At the Victoria Regional Event, intergenerational Survivor Victoria Wells said,
+At the Victoria Regional Event, intergenerational Survivor Victoria Wells said:

 To hear how a community name is correctly pronounced, I always recommend people call the community office after hours and listen to the recording and practise, practise, practise.
 You could go one step further and enquire at the community office if there is someone you could hire to help you and your team learn some key phrases.